kirra-docs

 Field Description

-Analytics Model Select from the 10 models listed above
+Analytics Model Select from the 11 models listed above (including Temporal Lifecycle)

 Render On Choose a loaded surface or “Generate Analysis Plane” for a flat rectangle